Chapter 34 : Echoes

 I had Defence Against the Dark Arts next – the one class that, on Saturday, I had wished with all my heart I’d paid more attention to.
 I would redouble my efforts in that class; it would be a step towards what happened to Charlotte never happening again to anyone else I knew.

 As I took my seat in class, I felt a dull ache in my chest when I saw Charlotte’s empty seat.
 Tears sprang to my eyes again, as they so often did nowadays.
-And then Professor Thornhill started speaking; all I could think about was Charlotte’s silly crush on him.
+And then Professor Thornhill started speaking; all I could think about was Charlotte’s brief silly crush on him.
 Everything reminded me of Charlotte now.

 But Sirius came over to take Charlotte’s seat at the table with Mandy and me.
 Now that I was finally associating with people again, I realised just how many people cared.
 It wasn’t going to be an easy process getting over my friend’s death, but there were so many people to help me through it.
 I was surrounded by love.
 Sirius, Mandy, James, Remus, Peter, Lily, Althea, Hector, the countless others who had tried to comfort me… There was so much worth living for, and I was inspired.
 I had to pick up the pieces of my life and move forward, because that was the only thing I could do.
 I had never worked so hard in class as I did that day.